sumail829/Terraform/README.md

 ## Learning Outcomes

-By completing these projects, you will gain experience in:
+By completing these projects, I have gain experience in:

 - Writing Terraform configurations for different providers
 - Automating containerized and cloud infrastructure